masato1122/nemd_example/README.md

 ## How To Cite

-If you use these scripts, please cite it with:
+If you use these scripts, please cite them with:

 * M. Ohnishi et al., Phys.
 Rev. B 95, 155405 (2017).